ucsb-cs156/w22/_lab/jpa00.md

 This lab checks that you can succesfully edit, compile, run and submit a simple `Hello.java` to Gradescope for grading.

+This lab requires Java 17.
+We have requested that Java 17 be installed on CSIL, but as of 12/30/2021, that hasn't happened yet.
+If and when that update happens, we'll let you know, and put an update here.

-You can do this lab from your own system if you have Java 17 and Maven installed.
+However, you can do this lab from your own system right away if you have Java 17 and Maven installed.
 Eventually, you'll probably find it helpful to install
-Java 17 and Maven on your own machine (i.e. your own Windows, Mac or Linux machine).
-However, it's likely easier to just go ahead and do this lab directly on CSIL.
+Java 17 and Maven on your own machine (i.e. your own Windows, Mac or Linux machine), so it's probably a good idea to get started on that as soon as possible.

+* For MacOS, this is fairly straightfoward; see instructions [here](https://ucsb-cs156.github.io/w22/info/software/).
+If you need help, ask on the [help-macos](https://ucsb-cs156-w22.slack.com/archives/C02SY4GSNCQ) channel on the Slack.
+* For Windows, we recommend installing the Windows Subsystem for Linux (WSL), and then following the instructions for installation of Java 17 from [this page](https://ucsb-cs156.github.io/w22/info/software/).
+  * For help with installing WSL, you can ask on the [help-windows](https://ucsb-cs156-w22.slack.com/archives/C02SY4JSJ3S)
+  * For help *after* you've installed WSL, use the  [help-linux-wsl](https://ucsb-cs156-w22.slack.com/archives/C02RTPVGB4P) channel on the Slack.
+* For Linux, there are instructions on  [this page](https://ucsb-cs156.github.io/w22/info/software/). that apply to Debian/Ubuntu like systems.
+If those don't work for you, ask the staff for help on the [help-linux-wsl](https://ucsb-cs156-w22.slack.com/archives/C02RTPVGB4P) channel on the Slack.

 # Do I really need Java 17?